Lawmaker scolds male colleague at meeting: 'I'm a heterosexual'

 Neither lawmaker could be immediately reached for further comment Wednesday.

-In July, Metcalfe had accused Sims for berating him as an "ignorant, racist bigot," the Philadelphia Inquirer reported.
+In July, Metcalfe accused Sims of calling him an "ignorant, racist bigot," The Philadelphia Inquirer reported.
 Metcalfe said in a video to his supporters and constituents that "we must continue to defeat the left, defeat unruly progressive mobs, and defeat all other enemies of liberty."